Ricoh's Security Functions

 Unauthorized copy control

 To guard against attempts to make unauthorized copies, Ricoh offers functions to ensure security of hardcopy documents.
-The copy guard function prints documents with special invisible patterns embedded across the background.
-If the printed document is photocopied, the embedded patterns will be visible on the copies.
+The copy guard function prints/copies documents with special invisible patterns embedded across the background.
+If the printed/copied document is photocopied, the embedded patterns will be visible on the copies.
 With the optional unauthorized copy guard module installed, the copier will detect the embedded patterns and replace the photocopied image with a gray image to prevent information leaks.
 This function is useful when confidential information has to be printed.
 Restricting the duplication of confidential information prevents this kind of information leakage.

 Device Operation Security Functions